Chart Color Schemes

 Employment

-Conversely, agriculture, forestry & fishing employs only 0.4% of local workers, below Rest of NSW's 5.3%.
-There is one worker for every resident, indicating that the area serves as an employment hub attracting workers from surrounding regions.
-Between September 2024 and September 2025, employment levels increased by 2.8%, while the labour force grew by 3.3%, leading to a rise in unemployment rate of 0.4 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a corresponding increase in unemployment rate of 0.4 percentage points.
-According to Jobs and Skills Australia's national employment forecasts from May-25, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Waratah's employment mix suggests local employment should increase by 7.1% over five years and 14.8% over ten years.
+Waratah had a particular employment specialization in health care & social assistance, with an employment share of 1.4 times the regional level.
+In contrast, agriculture, forestry & fishing employed just 0.4% of local workers, below Regional NSW's 5.3%.
+There was one worker for every resident as at the Census, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to December 2025, employment levels increased by 0.1% and labour force increased by 1.3%, causing the unemployment rate to rise by 1.2 percentage points.
+In contrast, Regional NSW experienced an employment decline of 1.2% and a labour force decline of 0.8%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Waratah.
+These projections, covering five and ten-year periods, suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Waratah's employment mix suggests local employment should increase by 7.1% over five years and 14.8% over ten years.

 Frequently Asked Questions - Employment